Skip to main content

-The Last Encore: Merle Haggard’s Haunting Final Performance At The Grand Ole Opry
+The Last Encore: Merle Haggard's Haunting Final Performance at the Grand Ole Opry

 Merle Haggard was a true country outlaw, and a legendary musician.
 Perhaps the last of our time to follow in the traditional hardtack footsteps of his forefathers.
 With a career spanning decades and dozens of hit songs, the man will go down in history.